 Some stress can be beneficial at times, producing a boost that provides the motivation, drive and energy to help people get through situations like exams or work deadlines3.
 However, an extreme and prolonged amount of stress can have health consequences and adversely affect the immune, cardiovascular, neuroendocrine and central nervous systems4.

 Modern life can be busy and often mean feeling stressed.
 Stress left unmanaged can influence health and well-being affecting mind and body.

 Signs of stress include5:

 The connection between our brain and our gut is already part of how we describe experiences - having a "gut-wrenching" moment or feeling nervous with "butterflies" in the stomach.
 These expressions have become commonplace for a reason.
 We now know there is a connection between our brain and our gut.

-Scientists call this connection the gut-brain axis - the two-way dialogue between the brain and the gut where information flows between the 2 organs6.
+Scientists call this connection the gut-brain axis6 - the two-way dialogue between the brain and the gut where information flows between the two organs.